H2020-OpenModel/OntoFlow/docs/setup_ontoflow_v2.md

 python test.py
 ```

 ### N.B.
-At the moment only the openmodel_example works properly, a new version of OntoFlow will be releasesd when the SS3 example is ready
+At the moment only the openmodel_example works properly, a new version of OntoFlow will be releasesd when the SS3 example is ready.
+Meanwhile, for testing purposes only, the branch

 ## OntoFlow in Action